 Bills are sent to your billing address as listed in SAIC Self-Service.
 If a billing address is not available, your bill will be mailed to your permanent address.

-- To allow parents/guardians to make payments, you will need to set up an authorized user account for them
+- To allow other people to make payments, you will need to set up an authorized user account for them.

 Tuition and Fee Payment Plan